 After unsuccessful attempts to run a few programs which drive peripherals like USART and Timers on Atmega128, I decided to make a JTAG debugger.
 I hope it will allow me to see what is happening may atmega128 corrupted, or something is wrong with the software or hardware.

-The most widely used AVR JTAGICE clone is AVR miniICE which is compatible with original AVR JTAGICE.
-AVR JTAG mainly is used for target board debugging in real world.
-And of course you also can program your AVR’s with it.
+The most widely used AVR JTAGICE clone is AVR miniICE, which is compatible with the original AVR JTAGICE.
+AVR JTAG is mainly used for target board debugging in the real world.
+And of course, you also can program your AVR’s with it.

 To build this board is very ease as its schematic is simple:

 - 1-7.3728 MHz-Q1

 All secret in its firmware, but don’t worry – it is ready to go.